Farms settle suits on using immigrants over Black US workers | KRDO

 Federal court records show the two lawsuits were settled in December, with terms of the settlements remaining private.

-“This particular form of discrimination is a recent manifestation of the age-old problem of exploitation of Black labor in America and particularly in the Delta,” Rob McDuff of the Mississippi Center for Justice, one of the attorneys for the workers, said in a news release Thursday.
+“This particular form of discrimination is a recent manifestation of the age-old problem of exploitation of Black labor in America and particularly in the Delta,” Rob McDuff of the Mississippi Center for Justice, one of the workers’ attorneys, said in a news release Thursday.
 “These settlements are an important step and we are going to keep moving forward in an effort to eradicate these abuses throughout the Delta.”

 Southern Migrant Legal Services and the Mississippi Center for Justice filed one of the lawsuits in September 2021 on behalf of six workers against Pitts Farms Partnership, which grows cotton, soybean and corn.
 Two more plaintiffs joined the suit in November 2021.